tetris245/ULTRAbc/README.md

 Changes for future version

+* Added support for Uwall protection
+* Added messages to outfit command
 * Updated the xstatus command
   - bcr option is now related to the original Chinese BC Responsive mod
   - you need to use the rsp option for the Responsive mod